-The President June 7, 1996 Page 2
+The President June 6, 1996 Page 2

-Fourth, the Review Board does not question the counterintelligence expertise of the FBI or the foreign relations expertise of the State Department, but it does question whether that expertise has been applied properly to the relevant question: whether the unique postponement criteria of the JFK Act are satisfied.
-The Act established the Review Board for the express purpose of independently evaluating agencies' arguments for continued secrecy under those criteria.
-The Review Board carefully weighed the contentions of the FBI and the State Department and, for the reasons explained in our Response, found them insufficient to overcome the JFK Act's presumption of disclosure.
-Fifth, the State Department's letter of May 15, 1996, advances several reasons to withhold the appealed information, but it does not assert that bilateral relations with those nations would be harmed.
+Fourth, the Review Board does not question the counterintelligence expertise of the FBI or the foreign relations expertise of the State Department, but it does question whether that expertise has been applied properly to the relevant question: whether the postponement criteria of the JFK Act are satisfied.
+The Act established the Review Board for the express purpose of independently evaluating agencies' arguments for continued secrecy under those criteria.2 The Review Board carefully weighed the contentions of the FBI and the State Department and, for the reasons explained in our Response, found them insufficient to overcome the JFK Act's presumption of disclosure.
+Fifth, the State Department has not argued here that disclosure would harm bilateral relations with the nations directly concerned.
+The State Department's letter of May 15, 1996, advances several reasons to withhold the appealed information, but it does not assert that bilateral relations with those nations would be harmed.